saeedalam/jump-to-go/chapters/Chapter-10-Pointers.md

 ---

-## **10.6.
+## **11.6.
 Real-World Example: Swapping Two Numbers**

-Let’s use pointers to implement a function that swaps two numbers.
+Pointers are useful for performing operations that require in-place changes.
+For example, we can use pointers to swap the values of two variables without needing temporary variables.

 ### Example 4: Swapping Values Using Pointers